Anindo21/Group-Selection-Randomly-GUI/README.md

 The gui is created using python library wxpython.
 User can input teams name in the interface or load a text file where the teams name are saved.
-There is also a possibility to save the randomized groups in pdf
+There is also a possibility to save the randomized groups in pdf For example in this git file a txt file and pdf is added